DETAILS

 To get there:

-- By car - Follow Highway No. 4 (Phetchakasem Road) past Om Noi, Om Yai, Samphran until reaching Nakhon Pathom.
+- By car - Follow Highway No. 4 (Phetchakasem Road) past Om Noi, Om Yai, Samphran until reaching nakhon Pathom.
 Alternatively, take Borommaratchachonnani Road past Phutthamonthon, Nakhon Chaisi until reaching Nakhon Pathom.

-- By train - take a train from the Thon Buri Railway Station (Bangkok Noi) and get off at Nakhon Pathom Railway Station.
+- By train - take a train from the Thon Buri Railway Station (Bangkok Noi) and get off at nakhon Pathom Railway Station.
 The trip takes about 1 hour.
 For further information, please contact the State Railway of Thailand at Tel.
 1690, or www.railway.co.th.

 - By bus: take a bus from the Bangkok Southern Bus Terminal (Sai Tai Mai), Borommaratchachonnani Road.
 For more details, please contact the Transport Co., Ltd., at Tel.1490, or www.transport.co.th.